mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 The whole TangoJS stack sits on top of existing TANGO infrastructure.
 Since CORBA requires access to the complete TCP/IP stack, TANGO cannot be accessed directly from the web browser.
 Some kind of middleman software is required here.
-TangoJS addresses this issue by introducing Connector concept.
+TangoJS addresses this issue by introducing the *Connector* concept.

 **TangoJS Connector.**
 A Connector is a bridge between TANGO and TangoJS.
 Most of the